 Jennifer manages ELAW's Legal Assistance Program and collaborates with lawyers around the world to strengthen and enforce laws that protect the environment and human rights.
 She joined ELAW in 1993.
 Jen's current focus is helping lawyers challenge global warming by promoting laws that encourage the production of electricity from renewable sources, and challenging projects that produce harmful greenhouse gases.
 Jen's work with ELAW has taken her to Africa, the Caribbean, Central America, Eastern Europe, and the Middle East.
 Jen graduated from the University of Oregon School of Law in 1993 with a certificate in Natural Resources Law.
-Jen is an Adjunct Professor at the University of Oregon School of Law, where she teaches Energy and the Law.
+Jen was an Adjunct Professor at the University of Oregon School of Law, where she taught Energy and the Law.

 As the Office Manager, Colleen provides support to all areas of the ELAW US office.
 With a dedication to global environmental and social justice issues, Colleen joined ELAW in 2017.
 Prior to joining ELAW, Colleen worked for organizations committed to supporting communities and indigenous rights including Global Greengrants Fund, Pacific Environment, and Alaska Community Action on Toxics.
 Colleen has a degree in Ecological Studies and is a Certified Clinical Herbalist.

 Maggie writes grants, produces ELAW publications, works with journalists, manages the ELAW Fellows Program, and helps ELAW advocates build strong organizations.
 She joined ELAW in 1999.
 Maggie holds a Master's in Professional Studies in International Agriculture and Rural Development from Cornell University.
 She served for three years as a Peace Corps volunteer in the Philippines and worked for three years in Uganda as a consultant for the Uganda Wildlife Society, the Joint United Nations Programme on HIV/AIDS, and various USAID-funded maternal health projects.
 Her work at ELAW has taken her to Tanzania, Kenya, Uganda, Ukraine, Bolivia, and Chile.
-Maggie is an Adjunct Professor at the University of Oregon College of Arts and Sciences, where she teaches Cross Cultural Communication.
+Maggie was an Adjunct Professor at the University of Oregon College of Arts and Sciences, where she taught Cross Cultural Communication.